 The parent or caregiver plays an important role in play therapy for children.
 After conducting an initial intake interview with the parent, when the therapist collects information about the child, and, often, a separate interview with the child, the therapist can make an assessment prior to beginning treatment.
 An assessment allows the therapist to decide the best treatment approach for the child.
 In the playroom, the child is encouraged to play with very specific types of toys that encourage self-expression and facilitate the learning of positive behaviors.
 Arts and crafts, music, dancing, storytelling, and other tools may also be incorporated into play therapy.
 Play therapy usually occurs in weekly sessions for an average of 20 sessions (could be more or less depending on the need of the child) lasting 30 to 45 minutes each.

 Play therapy responds to the unique developmental needs of young children, who often express themselves better through play activities than through verbal communication.
 The therapist uses play and other creative activities to communicate with the child and observe how the child uses these activities to express thoughts and feelings that are not expressed in words.
 There are two approaches to play therapy:

 At Knoxville Counseling Services we have multiple therapists who specialize in play therapy.
-Contact us to find out if your child would benefit from play therapy and to find a provider who meets your needs.
+Please fill out our contact form to find out if your child would benefit from play therapy and to find a provider who meets your needs.